Kangkong and tofu stir-fry is an easy dish with crispy tofu and fresh kangkong in a savory sauce.

 Notes

 - Tofu: Use firm or extra-firm tofu.
-Can also be air-fried or baked.
+Pan-fry, air-fry, or bake it.

-- Oyster sauce: For a vegetarian version, use mushroom oyster sauce or add more soy sauce and a pinch of sugar.
+- Oyster sauce: Use mushroom oyster sauce, or add more soy sauce with a little sugar.

 That tofu looks very crunchy..